 There is a variety of pubs within easy distances where you can relax and savour their very different characters.
 You will find sample menus for many local places to eat in Isfryn.

 The nearest pub is The Brigands Inn (named after the band of red haired brigands who terrorised this area in the 1500s), just 2.5 miles down the road in the tiny hamlet of Mallwyd.

 Dinas Mawddwy is 3 miles away and boasts the Red Lion (Y Llew Coch in Welsh), a proper friendly locals’ pub with no frills, where you can be sure of good, home cooked pub food and plenty of it!

 Cemmaes is the home of the Penrhos Arms (which also does takeaway food) and at Glantwymyn, you will find the Dovey Valley with its very sociable folk music night on the first Sunday of every month.

 If you fancy a trip further off the beaten track, why not visit the Tafarn Dwynant at Ceinws for a mix of pub and art gallery.

-If you’re in Corris, call in at Andy and Adam’s Café and shop for delicious treats; they also do a great breakfast when their breakfast club is running (check their website for dates).
+If you’re in Corris, call in at Idris Stores Café & Shop for delicious treats; they also do a great breakfast every Saturday morning.
 You can also stop by for a pint at the Slaters Arms just up the street, where Bella the pub Labrador is very likely to give you a friendly welcome!

 For the ultimate end to the evening on clear nights, you don’t have to travel far out of the villages to find velvet dark skies and catch stunning views of the stars before wandering home to sink into Isfryn’s comfy beds.